tatsuya/search-text-tokenizer/README.md

 ## Running test

-To run the test suite enter these commands in the project directory.
+To run the test suite run the following commands in the project directory.

 ```
 $ npm install